The Blue Man Group Just Made The IPhone 6 Unboxing Video To End All Unboxing Videos

 The saw has to work.

 And finally they just sort of give up and wrap it into a present.
 Presumably for someone else?
-Apparently step 1 was just that difficult that they never made it to step 2.
+Apparently step one was just that difficult that they never made it to step two.

 See the madness for yourself: